29th May 2017

 We were entirely humbled to have been contacted by the Irish Times a few weeks ago and asked for our opinion on life cover for an article by journalist Eithne Dunne, published in the Sunday Times on 21st May.
 We wholeheartedly gave our ‘tuppence-worth’ on some of the things we believe are important to consider when selecting Life Cover for yourself.
 However it also dawned on me how big a problem exists with regards Life Cover, so we are out to quash that problem right here and right now………in a second!

 Firstly, if you are a new visitor to Informed Decisions, welcome, and have a quick look over here to find out what we are all about & why we exist!
-We are on a mission to bring practical financial planning & personal finance to Ireland's millennials.
-If not, welcome back to Ireland's only dedicated Money & Financial Planning Podcast!
+We are on a mission to bring practical financial planning & personal finance to Ireland’s pension holders and investors.
+If not, welcome back to Ireland’s only dedicated Money & Financial Planning Podcast!

 Prefer Podcast Version??

 Life Cover, it’s a product (of many sorts!) and as someone recently said to me ‘everyone and their Granny sells it’.
 The commissions paid to the intermediaries and agents who sell it can be pretty rewarding for them.
 So, do intermediaries and agents be they online or face-to-face make money if you buy Life Cover from them?
 Of course they do!
 As do people from whom you buy tanning lotion, cars, carpets, jewellery, cat milk, holidays, lawnmowers, home insurance, windows, taxis, shoes and every other consumable item or service on this planet!